adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ![](/drawing-8-districts-2-diff.png)

 <!-- each one of these sub-districts would have its own persistently chosen sub-constitution. these sub-constitutions would intentionally have a narrow scope defined by their ancestor constitutions -->

 ---

-## Persistent Constitutions

-- constitutions can structure things however people want
-- can delegate more or less control to officials
-- can give special extra weights to elected experts
-- can combine methods like sortition, approval voting, etc

----